Hailey Drapcho '26, English — Literary Studies and Classics

 "I couldn't believe I was touching an imprint someone made from so long ago," she says.
 "That moment really sat with me.
 To see and witness how others left their mark on the world from then until today.
 For the first time, I felt a literal, deep connection to the past that solidified my understanding of the ways humans continue to reach each other, even across centuries."

-Through all of these diverse experiences — from editing emerging writers to exploring ancient narratives — Drapcho building a strong foundation for a successful literary career and lifelong learning.
+Through all of these diverse experiences — from editing emerging writers to exploring ancient narratives — Drapcho is building a strong foundation for a successful literary career and lifelong learning.

 Latest Bucknell news